The key difference between deuterium and tritium is that deuterium nucleus has one neutron whereas tritium nucleus has two neutrons.

 What is Tritium?

 Tritium is a radioactive isotope (this is the only radioactive isotope of hydrogen).
 It has a half-life of 12 years, and it decays by emitting a beta particle to produce helium-3.
-The atomic mass of tritium is 3.0160492.
-Tritium exists as a gas (HT) at standard temperature and pressure.
-It also can form the oxide (HTO), which is known as the “tritiated water.”
-Tritium is used in making of nuclear weapons.
-Further, it is used as a tracer in biological and environmental studies.
+The atomic mass of this isotope is 3.0160492.
+Besides, it exists as a gas (HT) at standard temperature and pressure.
+Also, it can form the oxide (HTO), which we call “tritiated water.”
+Tritium is useful in making nuclear weapons and as a tracer in biological and environmental studies.

-What is the difference between Deuterium and Tritium?
+What is the Difference Between Deuterium and Tritium?